José Feans

-José Feans (born April 24, 1912, date of death unknown) is an Uruguayan boxer who competed in the 1936 Summer Olympics.
+José Feans (born April 24, 1912, date of death unknown) is a Uruguayan boxer who competed in the 1936 Summer Olympics.
 In 1936 he was eliminated in the quarter-finals of the heavyweight class after losing his fight to the upcoming silver medalist Guillermo Lovell.

 1936 Olympic results

 Below is the record of José Feans, a Uruguayan heavyweight boxer who competed at the 1936 Berlin Olympics: